Oscillations of BV measures on nested fractals: Heat semigroup functional

 \subsection{Proof of Theorem~\ref{T:liminf_Ucells_heat}}

-The results provided in the previous paragraph actually hold in a much larger class of fractals that nested, including infinitely ramified.
-It is now that we combine them when it becomes necessary to stay in the framework of nested fractals as defined in Definition~\ref{def:nested}.
+We will now combine the results in the previous sections to prove Theorem~\ref{T:liminf_Ucells_heat}.
+When doing so, it becomes necessary to stay in the framework of nested fractals as defined in Definition~\ref{def:nested}.
 In particular the assumption